Application and enrollment

 Transfer to the master's program is possible no later than October 31 for the winter semester and April 30 for the summer semester.
 By this deadline, all examination results from the bachelor's degree program must have been completed and evaluated.
 In the case of the Bachelor's thesis, a confirmation that the thesis was passed with at least 4.0 is also sufficient.

-Please note: in order to complete the bachelor's program in the summer semester, all examinations must be completed by September 30; to complete the program in the winter semester, all examinations must be completed by March 31.
-If the last examinations are taken after the deadline, it is possible to transfer to the Master's program as described above, but the number of semesters required for the Bachelor's program will still increase.
+Please note: in order to complete the Bachelor's degree course in the summer semester, all examinations must be completed by September 30; for completion in the winter semester, all examinations must be completed by March 31.
+If the final examinations are completed after the relevant deadline, it is possible to transfer to the Master's degree course as described above, but the number of semesters required for the Bachelor's degree course will still increase.

 Yes, proof of both languages is required for enrollment.
-With a German school or university degree, proof of German is not required.
+With a German taught school or university degree from a German school / university, proof of German is not required.

 Various language tests are accepted as proof of English proficiency.
 A high school diploma with at least Sufficient in English can also be submitted as proof of English proficiency.
-If the bachelor thesis or a seminar paper was written in English, the faculty advisor can certify sufficient English proficiency based on this.
+If the bachelor thesis was written in English, the examination board can certify sufficient English proficiency based on this.

 Language skills are not tested during application, but only during enrollment!

 It is possible to apply with a degree in another subject.
 However, in order to be accepted, all subject-related requirements must be fulfilled to a sufficient degree.
-This is usually only the case for computer science-related courses such as mathematics with computer science as an application subject or business informatics.
-In most cases, it is necessary to take additional courses in computer science before admission is possible.
-Translated with www.DeepL.com/Translator (free version)
+This is usually only the case for computer science-related courses such as mathematics with computer science as an application subject.

 Work experience cannot be used to compensate for a lack of prior academic training.